Jaymon/chef-cookbooks/postgres/README.md

 `default["postgres"]["pgbouncer"]["pgbouncer"]` -- a hash of key/values that will be added to the ini file under the `[pgbouncer]` section.

-You can read more about configuring pgbouncer [here](http://pgbouncer.projects.pgfoundry.org/doc/usage.html), [here](http://wiki.postgresql.org/wiki/PgBouncer), and [here](http://pgbouncer.projects.pgfoundry.org/doc/config.html).
+You can read more about configuring pgbouncer [here](http://pgbouncer.projects.pgfoundry.org/doc/usage.html), [here](http://wiki.postgresql.org/wiki/PgBouncer), and [here are the configuration variables you can set](http://pgbouncer.projects.pgfoundry.org/doc/config.html).

 PGBouncer is installed from source from this [git repo](https://github.com/markokr/pgbouncer-dev).
 I used [this script](https://github.com/tkopczuk/ATP_Performance_Test/blob/master/install_pgbouncer.sh) ([via](http://www.askthepony.com/blog/2011/07/django-and-postgresql-improving-the-performance-with-no-effort-and-no-code/)) while figuring stuff out.